m3o/blog.m3o.com/_posts/2020-12-23-the-backend-for-your-jamstack.md

 Netlify, while largely agnostic of framework usage, has promoted decomposition of the traditional stack to something more driven by microservices and APIs.
 [Micro](https://m3o.com) has long been an advocate for that, both as an [open source](https://github.com/micro/micro) project and now as a hosted platform called
 [M3O]({{ site.baseurl }}/2020/11/05/m3o-open-to-the-world.html).

+## Get Started

+If you want to skip right to getting started head to the [m3o.com/signup](https://m3o.com/signup).

 ## Evolution of the Backend